Naylepsh/Graph-SMT-Coloring/README.md

 ## How it works

 A graph is stripped of non-troublesome vertices (those whose degree is lower than a given number of colors \[n]).
 Each troublesome vertex is given \[n] variables to represent its color.
 Each vertex gets a clause that says the vertex can have only one of those colors at the same time.
-Next, for all the edges between those vertices get a bunch of clauses that say its ends cannot have the same colors.
+Next, all the edges between those vertices get a bunch of clauses that say one's vertices cannot have the same colors.
 All those clauses are then forwarded to SMT solver.
-At the end leftover colors are assigned to previously removed vertices with simple DFS color assignment.
+At the end, the leftover colors are assigned to previously removed vertices with simple DFS color assignment.

 ## How to run